What Is Rational Emotive Behavior Therapy? (REBT)

-Rational Emotive Behavioral Therapy (sometimes also termed Rational Emotive Therapy) is a form of Cognitive Behavioral Therapy developed by Dr. Albert Ellis.
+Rational emotive behavioral therapy (sometimes also termed rational emotive therapy) is a form of cognitive behavioral therapy developed by Dr. Albert Ellis.
 This type of therapy focuses on a person’s belief system, attitudes, and thought processes as the mechanism of changing an individual’s behavior.

 The late psychologist Dr. Albert Ellis was originally trained as a psychoanalyst (from the Freudian school of psychotherapy) and also studied some of the aspects of behavioral psychology.
 In his training, Dr. Ellis learned to focus on the experiences, beliefs, and impressions developed during childhood and adolescence of his clients as the main mechanism of change.
-This is one of the basic tenants of Freudian psychoanalysis: that issues with behavior and psychopathology are formed early in development based on how personal experiences are processed by unconscious processes in the mind.

 According to the book Rational and Irrational Beliefs: Research, Theory, and Clinical Practice and other works written by Dr. Ellis and his peers, he borrowed the ABC acronym from the behaviorist school and added his own interpretation to it.